asp22/colorless/README.md

 - you'll need a compiler that has c++ 14 support (The main colorizing logic has been written in C++)
 - Currently, the binary produced is named ```less```.
 Take care if you are running ```make install``` with sudo rights.
 I'll change the name in the future
 - My knowledge of ```make``` and ```Makefile```s is poor so I may have done things that don't work for you.
 Let me know and I'll try to fix it up.

+# Problems ?
+If you encounter any issues please report it using the issues tab